dlguswo333/dlguswo333.github.io/markdown/2025/04-05-en-vite-library-mode-assets-inline.md

 x >= \frac{4}{3}n
 $$

-Therefore, base64 can be said to be inherently inefficient compared to binary format when it comes file size.
+Therefore, when it comes to file size, base64 can be said to be inherently inefficient compared to binary format.

 <br>

 Moreover, inlining assets means you can't do *'declare once, use everywhere'*.
-It may be different per different asset type and how vite handles them, but when it comes to image assets in a css file, vite duplicates them.
+It may be different per asset type, but when it comes to image assets in a css file, vite duplicates them.
 Let's see how vite works by doing some experiment.